Child Custody Lawyer in Massachusetts

 It is important for the parties to remember not to disparage one another in front of the children, to not discuss the proceedings in front of the children, or use the children to convey messages to each other.
 The children have only one mother and one father, regardless of how each parent feels about the other.
 Though often difficult, the parents need to encourage the children to have a relationship with each parent.

 The Best Interests Standard

 Custody decisions are based only on the needs of the children – their welfare and happiness, not those of the parents.
 Judges have a great deal of discretion in making this decision, and must consider any adverse effects the children's present or past living conditions may have had on their physical, mental, moral, or emotional health.

-Woburn Family Kathleen A. Delaney, Esq. will provide the legal support, knowledge and skills you need.
+Woburn Family Kathleen Black Reynolds, Esq. will provide the legal support, knowledge and skills you need.
 She passionately advocates for her clients to obtain the best possible solution in an economically efficient manner.
 She will consult with you throughout the process to answer your questions, and give you realistic and practical explanations of your options.

 Conveniently located in Woburn center, for a complimentary child custody consultation:

 Disclaimer - The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters and electronic mail.
 Contacting us does not create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.